antrubbo/ovation_backend/README.md

 The event data, provided by songkick, is real and accurate.

-This is the front end only.
-[The back end](www.github.com/antrubbo/ovation_backend) was created as a separate repository for ease of deployment.
+This is the back end only.
+[The front end](https://github.com/antrubbo/ovation_frontend) was created as a separate repository for ease of deployment.

 ## Technologies